The config file

 options.widgetsSet

-widgetstotrueto also parse all the XML files found in the Widgets folder. -
+widgetstotrueto also parse all XML files under the Widgets folder. -

 options.safelistThe

-safelistis a list of classes and Ti Elements that you want to keep regardless of the purge mode or whether or not they are included in the XML files.If you need to keep a large list of classes and elements, you can create a CommonJS module with an array of all the styles and require it in
+safelistis a list of classes and Ti Elements you want to keep no matter the purge mode or whether they appear in XML.If the list is large, put it in a CommonJS module and require it in

 purge: {